myfacefx/PayMeQrCode/readme.md

 </RelativeLayout>
 ```

-Step 4. use the PayCode in the Activity
+Step 4. use the PayCode in your Activity

 ```java
 public class MainActivity extends AppCompatActivity {